EthanAnderes/LBblocks.jl/README.md

 ## `@bblock` overview

-`@bblock` work by wrapping a `begin ... end` block of code into an anonymous function which is subsequently evaluated.
+`@bblock` works by wrapping a `begin ... end` block of code into an anonymous function which is subsequently evaluated.

 The advantages I'm hoping for with the use of `@bblock` is as follows:
 1. one can utilize speed advantages offered by anonymous functions